hadarsonego/vagrant_nginx_chef/README.md

 1. Create directory with any name that you want with read and execute privilege to all users.

-2. After installtion open your command line and navigate to the diractiory that you created.
+2. After installation open your command line and navigate to the directory that you created.

 3. Run the command  `vagrant init` that will create a vagrantfile.

-4. You can take the vagrantfile that i uploaded to this repo (if so skip instruction 3) or just copy the contant to your vagrantfile you just created.
+4. You can take the vagrantfile that i uploaded to this repo (if so skip instruction 3) or just copy the content to your vagrantfile you just created.
 **(You can take all the directory i uploaded to this repo and past it there if you don't want to create them manually, it contains all the chef directories and nginx necessary files, i will talk about it in the chef section)**

 Vagrant Box's